Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Null geodesics around rotating ASG black holes

-In this section, we study the test particle trajectory in the rotating black hole spacetime (\ref{RotMet}) in ASG .
-We can safely assume that the black hole is in the presence of a luminous background (or surrounded by glowing accreting gas).
-The light coming from this source will get deflected due to a strong gravitational field near black hole before reaching to the distant observer.
-This deflection of light has explicit dependency over various parameter i.e., black hole mass $M$, spin parameter $a$, photon energy $\mathcal{E}$, angular momentum $\mathcal{L}$, and impact parameters.
-The photon trajectory can be classified into three categories namely, capture orbit, scattering orbit, and unstable circular and spherical orbit \cite{Hioki:2009na,Amarilla:2013sj}.
-The photons moving on unstable orbits will form the apparent shape of the event horizon, which further get gravitationally lensed to depict the black hole shadow.
-The apparent shadow of the black hole is always larger than the actual geometrical size of the event horizon.
-To solve geodesic equations of motion we choose Hamilton-Jacobi equation and a separable method which was originally given by Carter \cite{Carter:1968rr}.
-The Jacobean action $\mathcal{S}=\mathcal{S}(x^{\mu},\tau)$ as a function of spatial co-ordinate $x^{\mu}$ and affine parameter along null geodesics $\tau$, and the Hamilton-Jacobi equation can be reads
+and thereby the metric (\ref{RotMet}) with (\ref{Gr2}) simplifies to rotating ASG black hole metric in the IR limit \cite{Haroon:2017opl,Reuter:2010xb}.
+Since, $G(r)$ in Eq.~(\ref{Gr}) at asymptotically large $r$ matches with the Newton's gravitational constant $G_0$, i.e., $r\to \infty\Rightarrow G(r)\rightarrow G_0$, the metric (\ref{RotMet}) reduces to that of Kerr black hole.
+Before studying the black hole shadow in ASG, it is necessary to discuss the test particle trajectory in the rotating black hole spacetimes.
+Lets consider a black hole in luminous background, the light coming from the source will get deflected due to the strong gravitational field near black hole before reaching to the distant observer.
+Depending upon the deflection, photons trajectories can be classified into three categories, namely, capture orbit, scattering orbit, and unstable circular orbit \cite{Hioki:2009na,Amarilla:2013sj}.
+Photons moving on unstable circular orbits account for the apparent photon ring around the black hole.
+The Hamilton-Jacobi equation, in terms of the action $\mathcal{S}=\mathcal{S}(x^{\alpha},\tau)$ as a function of spatial coordinates $x^{\alpha}$ and affine parameter along geodesics $\tau$, reads \cite{Carter:1968rr}

-The stationary and axially symmetric spacetime described in Eq.~(\ref{RotMet}) admits the time-translational and rotational invariance, which guarantees the existence of two conserved quantities associated with the test particle along geodesics namely, energy $\mathcal{E}$ and angular momentum $\mathcal{L}$.
+The stationary and axially symmetric spacetime described in Eq.~(\ref{RotMet}) admits the time-translational and rotational invariance, which guarantees the existence of two conserved quantities associated with the test particle along geodesics namely, energy $\mathcal{E}$ and axial angular momentum $\mathcal{L}$.
 Therefore, we can choose a separable solution in the following form \cite{Chandrasekhar:1992}

-where $m_0$ is the mass of the test particle which is zero for the photon.
-By using the Hamilton-Jacobi equation and the variable separable solution we analytically derived the geodesic equations, which for photons can be written as
+where $m_0$ is the rest mass of the test particle which is zero for photons.
+Substituting Eq.~(\ref{www}) in Eq.~(\ref{HmaJam}) and applying the variable separable method, we analytically derived the null geodesic equations around rotating ASG black hole as